Back to Connecticut

 Who It Names or Affects

-• Foster youth who are committed to the Department of Children and Families.
+• Foster youth who were committed to the Department of Children and Families at age eighteen or older.

-• The Commissioner of Children and Families and their department.
+• The Commissioner of Children and Families, who must update department policies.

 Terms To Know